seance/paraverse/pages/time-and-space.md

 Melee skirmish, as well as thrown weapon ranged attacks occur within a single area.

-Marksman ranged attacks occur within an area and *adjacent areas*, which are areas that are linked by a connection, provided that there is line of sight.
+Marksman ranged attacks occur within an area and *adjacent* areas, which are areas that are linked by a connection, provided that there is line of sight.

 A local area specification can feature things such as: